dannys0n/Generative-AI-Works-CS394/notebooks/07/README.md

 ========================================================================
 The requested json structure indeed was respected during my tests.
 Generally, these seeds looked pretty good when k value was less than h, separating when they can, group and split hotspots.
 The seeds generated themselves produced some interesting results.

 Starting with the most realistic setup for us.
-4 servers and 6 hotspots.
+4 servers and 6 hotspots.<br>
-Looking at file k4-h6-a1, case 7 shows our best case scenario. nice separation of far away hotspots, grouping, and splitting very hot ones when necessary.
+Looking at file k4-h6-a1, case 7 shows our best case scenario. nice separation of far away hotspots, grouping, and splitting very hot ones when necessary.<br>
 <img width="497" height="501" alt="k4-h6-case7" src="https://github.com/user-attachments/assets/b012e607-91a3-488e-b199-1b77ad1c2459" />

 Another ideal prompting scenario.
-6 servers and 10 hotspots.
+6 servers and 10 hotspots.<br>
-Looking at file k6-h10-a1.5, case 2 also nicely grouped hotspots close together and separated when it can.
+Looking at file k6-h10-a1.5, case 2 also nicely grouped hotspots close together and separated when it can.<br>
 <img width="608" height="449" alt="k4-h10-case2" src="https://github.com/user-attachments/assets/4048c3c4-a04a-4358-86c5-b103e456efe2" />

 What didn’t: